Obtaining E-3 Status

 - Regular Processing: Normally takes 2-4 months on average.

-- Premium Processing Service is not currently available for E-3 petitions.
+- Premium Processing Service: Not currently available for E-3 petitions.

 See the USCIS Case Status Service website to check the status of pending petitions and to see average processing times.

 the petition is approved, USCIS will send an E-3 approval notice (Form